top of page

 There’s something so cozy about adding handmade touches to everyday things.
 Crochet bookmarks—shaped like flowers, fruit, or lace—make reading feel even more personal.
 And tiny leaf-shaped cord organizers are a soft, charming way to tame the tangle of tech cords.

-5. Beaded Bracelets with a Cottagecore Twist
+5. Beaded Bracelets with a Seasonal Twist

 I’ve always loved the feel of beaded friendship bracelets—simple, nostalgic, and sweet.
 But lately I’ve been drawn to designs that turn beads into flowers or fruit.
 Now I’m on the hunt for the perfect red bead to make a cherry bracelet.
-Also, clay flower I found a delicate threaded style that looks just whimsical enough to try.

 These bracelets feel like wearable memories.
 They’re perfect for stacking, gifting, or simply keeping as a quiet reminder of sunny afternoons spent making something just for you.